neaorin/azure-sql-hol/CreateDatabase.md

 An Azure SQL database is created with a defined set of [compute and storage resources](sql-database-service-tiers.md).
 The database is created within an [Azure resource group](../azure-resource-manager/resource-group-overview.md) and in an [Azure SQL Database logical server](sql-database-features.md).

-Follow these steps to create an empty SQL database.
+Follow these steps to create a SQL database.

 1. Click **Create a resource** in the upper left-hand corner of the Azure portal.